abhiram25/LS_120_notes/Lesson1_notes/classes_and_objects_part1.md

 ```

 The string `"Abhi"` and the integer `120` is being passed from the `new` method through the `initialize` method
-and is assigned to the local variable `name` and `course`, which results in the string `"Abhi"` being passed into
+and is assigned to the local variables `name` and `course` respectively, which results in the string `"Abhi"` being passed into
 the `@name` instance variable and also `120` is being passed into the `@course` instance variable.

 The underlying principle is that every object's state is unique and instance variables are how we keep track.